 Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs Indirect costs Capital expenditures Acquisitions and divestments Assets i)Climate-related opportunity has influenced our revenue planning.
-For example, Tier 4 and Tier 5 compliant diesel engine equipped products; utility trucks that use plugin electric hybrid technology to save fuel, reduce emissions and reduce noise in residential areas; and hybrid drive diesel hydraulic and diesel electric systems on material processing equipment are expected to continue increasing in demand as end-users seek to mitigate climate change impacts.
+For example, Tier 4 and Tier 5 compliant diesel engine equipped products; utility trucks that use plugin electric hybrid technology to save fuel, reduce emissions and reduce noise; many Genie lift models offer electric or hybrid options, and hybrid drive diesel hydraulic and diesel electric systems on material processing equipment are expected to continue increasing in demand as endusers seek to mitigate climate change impacts.
 This influence has occurred and will likely continue to occur. ii) Climate-related risk and opportunity has influenced our planning on operational costs.
 For example, we have planned energy efficiency projects to reduce operating costs and GHG emissions.
 This influence has occurred and will continue to occur.